DianaLeo/DianaLeo.github.io/_posts/2023-08-22-How-to-explain-Promises-in-laymans-terms.md

 ---
 layout: post
-title: "How to explain promises in layman's terms"
+title: "How to explain promises and Async/Await in layman's terms"
 date:   2023-08-22 11:07:39 +1000
 categories: Javascript
 ---